 Nitrux includes a suite of convergent applications called Maui Apps.
 We use MauiKit, our convergent, cross-platform UI framework, to create these applications.
 Both MauiKit and the Maui Apps are entirely free and open-source software.

-In addition to this, we include a curated selection of free and open-source software by default; we don’t add proprietary software.
+In addition, we include a curated selection of free and open-source software by default; we don’t add proprietary end-user software (*).

-Nitrux is always up-to-date, thanks to using the latest Debian base and to the effort of the KDE Neon developers, who provide the latest stable releases of Plasma.
-Nitrux also provides its users with the latest MESA drivers from Git and kernels optimized for intensive tasks such as gaming with XanMod.
+Nitrux is very up-to-date, thanks to using the latest Debian base and to the effort of the KDE Neon developers, who provide the latest stable releases of KDE Plasma 5.
+Nitrux also provides its users with the latest MESA drivers from Git and kernels optimized for intensive tasks such as gaming with Liquorix.

 We are pleased to announce the launch of Nitrux 1.2.0.
 This new version brings together the latest software updates, bug fixes, performance improvements, and ready-to-use hardware support.